 - Paste the text into a new document.

-- Go to WordPress put your cursor in the text editor.
+- Go to WordPress put your cursor into a new paragraph block.

-The new text will be free of any unwanted text formatting.
+The text will be free of unwanted text formatting.
+Hurray!

-On a post that has already published you won’t see the Private Draft button, but you can still make the post private.
+On a post that has already published, you can follow the same steps to make it private.